Stress Relief: How Does Stress Affect the Body?

 4. Immune System

-Short-term stress can sharpen immune function, but long-term stress can contribute to feeling run-down or less resilient.
+However, long-term stress can contribute to feeling run-down, depleted, or less resilient.

 5. Sleep Cycle

-Elevated cortisol—especially at night—can make it harder to fall asleep or wake feeling restored.
+Elevated cortisol—especially later in the day—may make it harder to fall asleep, stay asleep, or wake feeling refreshed.

 Lifestyle Changes That Support Stress Relief

-While stress is unavoidable, daily habits can help the body regulate its response more effectively.
+While stress is part of modern life, daily habits may help the body regulate its response more effectively.

 Mindful Movement

-Gentle practices like walking, yoga, stretching, or breathwork help release physical tension and calm the mind.
+Gentle movement practices can help release physical tension and support emotional balance.

 Nourishing Nutrition

-Balanced meals with whole foods support steady energy and help regulate blood sugar, which is closely tied to stress resilience.
+Balanced meals support steadier energy and may help regulate blood sugar, which is closely connected to stress resilience.

 Prioritising Rest